 Here’s more information about it if you would like to know more.

 It tasted pretty gross, but everything came out of me in just 30 minutes after drinking it!
-I used the same trick with other people I knew and it worked just as well, even though they were skeptical at first, saying things like “I’ve tried so much medicine, how can your little tea help me?!”
+I used the same trick with other people I knew and it worked just as well, even though they were sceptical at first, saying things like “I’ve tried so much medicine, how can your little tea help me?!”

-3) Eat more fibre
+4. Eat more fibre

-Yes I realise I’m going back to diet again, but if you’re not ready to go vegetarian/vegan/raw yet, then at least consider eating more green vegetables and fruit, alongside anything else you choose to eat.
+Yes, I realise I’m going back to diet again, but if you’re not ready to go vegetarian/vegan/raw yet, then at least consider eating more green vegetables and fruit, alongside anything else you choose to eat.

 If your stool is too small and hard, fibre will help by adding bulk to it.
-Add more fruit, vegetables, nuts and seeds to your diet as these are full of fibre (especially prunes, broccoli, cauliflower, cabbage, berries, leafy greens, celery, and squash).
+Add more fruit, vegetables, nuts, and seeds to your diet as these are full of fibre (especially prunes, broccoli, cauliflower, cabbage, berries, leafy greens, celery, and squash).

-4) If you can’t squat, then rock on the loo
+5. If you can’t squat, then rock on the loo

 Let’s see if I can explain this properly, if you’re sitting on the toilet the modern way, then moving your upper body forwards and backwards whilst straining your stomach a little, will help move things along.

-5) Never ever strain too much
+6. Never ever strain too much

 Straining till your ears pop is certainly NOT the way to go!
-Not only is that awful for your whole system, it is a sure way of getting haemorrhoids!
+Not only is that awful for your whole system, but it is also a sure way of getting haemorrhoids!
 If you can’t go, wait a little, or refer to point 1.

-6) Drink plenty of water and do some exercise
+7. Drink plenty of water and do some exercise

 If you really hate exercising, even some mild yoga will help, or dancing, or any kind of physical movement.

-7) For desperate times, take MSM or Magnesium powder
+8. For desperate times, take MSM…

 Methylsulfonylmethane or MSM sounds like a chemical, but it actually is a natural sulphur that is found in most living things, like plants.
 Most of us are unaware of what a large role sulphur plays in our nutrition and if the points above don’t work for you, this one certainly will!